p3r7/blog/_posts/2020-01-15-tramp-autologin-insanity.md

 The former only works if you're saving each and every of your hosts as a connection profile and access it with `/plinkx:<PROFILE>:`.

-The latter only seems to load when lauching putty.exe (GUI interface).
+The latter only seems to load when launching putty.exe (GUI interface).

 So here comes time for ~~adventure~~ insanity.